Aries0d0f/auto-ddns-mock-with-cloudflare/README.md

 This is a simple shell script project that turn your Cloudflare into free DDNS.

-## Requirement
+## Requirements

 - A registered domain name
 - A Cloudflare account (free plan is supported)
-- A(n) Linux/Unix environment (**ATTENTION: WSL/macOS hasn't been tested about the platform compatibility.**)
+- A(n) Linux/Unix environment (**ATTENTION: WSL/macOS hasn't been tested about the platform compatibility**)
-- A power on machine with internet connection 24 hours 365 days every year.
+- An always power on computer with internet connection.
 - Public accessable IP Address

 ## Recommended